Democrats sue over Kansas delay in start of ‘vote anywhere’

 The Democratic groups are seeking a court order to either force Schwab to issue the necessary regulations or to allow counties to move ahead with “vote anywhere” plans for this year’s elections.

-Schwab spokeswoman Katie Koupal said his office had not seen the lawsuit and could not comment on its contents.
-But Schwab said Tuesday that he’s writing “a book” of regulations needed to make sure that counties’ electronic registration lists remain secure and that their computer systems don’t crash on Election Day.
-He said the chaos surrounding the recent Democratic presidential caucuses in Iowa demonstrates the need for caution.
+Schwab said earlier this week that he’s writing “a book” of regulations needed to make sure that counties’ electronic registration lists remain secure and that their computer systems don’t crash on Election Day.
+He also said problems with the recent Democratic presidential caucuses in Iowa showed the need for caution.

-He also dismissed the validity of a potential lawsuit in an Associated Press interview, saying, “nobody is being harmed by us going through the appropriate way” in drafting rules and regulations.
+In a statement Friday night, he called on Democrats to drop the lawsuit and urged Democratic Gov. Laura Kelly to ask them to do so as well.

+“After the disaster in Iowa, it is surprising they are willing to compromise the security and credibility of Kansas elections,” Schwab said.
+“Democrats should know that implementing new procedures and technology without proper testing, training and oversight will only cause chaos and disenfranchise voters.”

 The lawsuit claims delaying implementation of the law violates the state’s Bill of Rights, including its guarantees of people’s right to associate with others and their broad rights of “life, liberty and the pursuit of happiness.”